HackIllinois/api/documentation/docs/reference/services/Profile.md

 POST /profile/favorite/add/
 -------------------------
-Adds a profile to the specified user's favorite list, and returns the updated list of favorite profiles.
+Adds the specified profile to the current user's favorite list, and returns the updated list of favorite profiles.

 Request format:
 ```